simbo/small-store/docs/includes/_06_react-integration.md

 state using `createContext`.

-We update the context value by simply subscribing to the state in our app component, like you can see in the example code.
+We update the context value by simply subscribing to the state in our app component, as you can see in the example code.

 Later within other components you can dispatch actions or use the context to read and use values from the store state.